 Triggering of expanded limits in one Soybean Complex (Soybean, Soybean Meal, and Soybean Oil) futures triggers expanded limits in the others; triggering of expanded limits in either Chicago Wheat futures or KC HRW Wheat futures triggers expanded limits in the other.

 Spot month contracts are not subject to price limits.
 In Grain and Oilseed contracts, price limits are removed on the business day prior to first notice day of an expiring contract month.
-In Lumber contracts, price limits are removed on the first business day of the contract month.

 Additionally, trade at settlement (TAS) can trade at limit prices plus or minus the TAS trading range.